 There will be den building and dance workshops for older children too.
 The family gardens always seem to have a packed line up of activities for children.
 There will be lots of making and doing going on in the Children’s Hands On tent as well as lots of exploring to be done down at the Lost Wood.

 The Bubble Boogie Disco is also back providing the young revellers with a proper festival party they will not forget with balloons and lots and lots of dancing.
 It’s just a shame that all those grown ups seem to get in the way I think.
 Don’t they have their own disco to go to?

 This year we will be taking two very excited little girls who will want to run, play and soak up all the festival spirit.
 I think they will enjoy it so much more this year now they are both that little bit older and playing together more.

 Camping Tips For Larmer Tree Festival

 It’s safe to say that I got a little carried away with our camping equipment last year.
+But I do know some people who took their own camping vans and made sure to have the right RV battery, so at least I wasn’t as bad as them I guess.
 Having never taken the girls camping I packed everything but the kitchen sink.
 I am under strict orders to pack light this year, and this is the plan.

 - Pack light.